-Use oil to lightly lubricate the upper bore of the terminal housing (8), outside of the pump power cable (2), and the bores of terminal gland (1), cable grip (3), gland bushing (6) and terminal washer (7) for ease of assembly.
+Use oil to lightly lubricate the upper bore of the terminal housing, outside of the pump power cable (2), and the bores of terminal gland (1), cable grip (3), gland bushing (6) and terminal washer (7) for ease of assembly.
 Slide the terminal gland, cable grip, gland bushing, terminal washer and terminal housing onto the power cable (2), allowing approximately 3 ft.
-(1 m) of cable to extend beyond the terminal housing.
+(0,9 m) of cable to extend beyond the terminal housing.
 Temporarily tape the green and yellow ground wires to the cable.

-Sealing Terminal Housing Connections With Silicone Adhesive
+Sealing Terminal Housing Connections

-Do not attempt to operate this pump un-

-less the power cable leads are properly sealed in the terminal housing.
+Do not attempt to operate this pump unless the power cable leads are properly sealed in the terminal housing.
 Moisture entering the terminal housing could cause a short circuit, resulting in pump damage and possible serious injury or death to personnel.

 When shipped from the factory, the cable leads and terminal collars (12 and 24) were encapsulated in heat-shrink tubing (10 and 27), and bonded to the terminal plate (22) with silicone adhesive to provide a water-tight seal.
-If this insulating material has been damaged or removed during maintenance, it must be replaced using materials and equipment approved by Gorman-Rupp (see the Parts List Manual for repair kits).
+If this insulating material has been damaged or removed during maintenance, it must be replaced using materials and equipment approved by Gorman-Rupp (see the parts list for part numbers).

 Heat-shrink tubing must be used to seal the power and control cable leads to the terminals before bonding the leads to the terminal plate.
-If silicone adhesive is not available in the field, a commercially available potting kit may be used to bond the connections to the terminal plate.
-If this alternate sealing method is used, refer to the instructions in Sealing Terminal Plate Connections With Potting Compound.
 Use only materials and heating equipment approved by Gorman-Rupp for field repairs.

-Before resealing the power and control cables, remove all the old adhesive material (or potting compound) from the leads, terminal collars, and terminal plate.
+Before resealing the power and control cables, remove all the old sealing material from the leads, terminal collars, and terminal plate.
 Inspect all parts for damage, and replace as required.